Evaluating Alternative Cancer Treatments in Mexico and in Canada

 PEMF treats many symptoms experienced by cancer patients, including pain and swelling (lymphedema).
 We have treated cancer patients using high-gauss Health Canada-approved PEMF devices at our cancer clinic with great success and many of the centres in Mexico are using this little-known but very effective cancer therapy.

 Low-dose chemotherapy is offered by some of my colleagues in Mexico and is not offered at our treatment centre in Winnipeg.
-It uses a less harmful version of standard chemotherapy boosted by natural complementary therapies to make it more tolerable with fewer side effects.
-This therapy can be an effective treatment for cancers that have previously been resistant to other treatments including chemotherapy.
+It uses a less harmful version of standard chemotherapy boosted by natural complementary alternative treatments to make it more tolerable with fewer side effects.
+This therapy can be an effective treatment for cancers that have previously been resistant to other alternative treatments including chemotherapy.

-Laboratory testing is an essential tool for any patient undergoing cancer treatment.
-Any centre not using labs to monitor therapies is highly suspect.
+Laboratory testing is an essential tool for any patient undergoing a cancer treatment program.
+Any centre not using labs to monitor alternative treatments is highly suspect.
 The majority of Mexican cancer centres use standard testing for monitoring their cancer patients.
 Our centre also offers individualized cancer monitoring including: